Table of Contents

 - Put a period at the end of every list item.

 -) for unordered lists.

 - Use one space after a list item.

 - Indent nested lists with four spaces (e.g.

 - Links should provide context for the content they link to.
 Avoid using ambiguous terms like "click here".

 - Use Markdown-style links (

-[link text](URL)) instead of HTML.
+[link text](URL)) instead of HTML for post content.